Shubhamgrd/qed42assignement/README.md

 **Environment Variables**: Store sensitive data like database credentials in a .env file outside version control (gitignore).

+## Directory Structure

+**Dockerfile.ubuntu**: This file contains instructions for building a Docker image based on the Ubuntu operating system.
+It's used to create a Docker image for running Drupal in a containerized environment.

+**Dockerfile.ubuntu-multi**: Similar to Dockerfile.ubuntu, this file also contains instructions for building a Docker image based on Ubuntu.
+However, it's designed for multi-stage builds, aiming to create a smaller Docker image by separating the build and runtime environments.

+**apache.conf**: This file contains the Apache configuration settings used by the Drupal containers to access the service.
+It specifies server configurations such as document root, logging, and directory permissions.

+**docker-compose.yml**: This file is used to define and manage multi-container Docker applications.
+It describes the services, networks, and volumes required for the Dockerized Drupal environment, including services like MySQL, Drupal, and Nginx.

+**nginx.conf**: Similar to apache.conf, this file contains the Nginx configuration settings used for Load Balancing of multiple Drupal containers.
+It specifies server configurations such as proxy settings, upstream servers, and HTTP handling.

+**php.ini**: This file is a configuration file for PHP settings used by the Drupal containers.
+It configures PHP behavior according to the application's requirements, such as memory limit, timezone, and enabled extensions like GD.

+**README.md**: This file!
+It provides instructions and information about setting up a local development environment for Drupal using Docker.
+It's the main documentation for the project.

 ## Building Images

 **Single-Stage Build**